pclaridy/handwritten-zipcode-classification/README.md

 ## 1. Problem Statement

 Accurately classifying handwritten digits is a foundational challenge in image recognition and optical character recognition systems.
-This project explores how machine learning can distinguish between visually similar digits—specifically, '5' and '6'—using pixel intensity data.
+This project explores how machine learning can distinguish between visually similar digits, specifically '5' and '6', using pixel intensity data.
 The goal is to evaluate and compare the performance of simple and intuitive models such as Linear Regression and K-Nearest Neighbors (KNN), and to identify which provides the best accuracy with minimal variance.
 Beyond raw performance, the project emphasizes generalizability and model interpretability to support broader image classification tasks in real-world applications such as postal automation, check processing, and document digitization.

 ---